mabasic/mariobasic-n7/content/posts/2023-09-02-update-bloat-removal-and-optimizations.md

 ## 1. 80kb JS for mobile menu hamburger and menu dropdowns

 I was loading Bootstrap JS file which was 80kb heavy, just so that the dropdown menu would appear and that you can see the menu on mobile devices.
 I wrote a few lines of vanilla JS to solve this.
 This lead to another thing.
-I no longed needed roolup for.
+I no longed needed rollup for this.
 I did not need it in the first place, but for sure I don't need it now.
 The JS code now is 4kb in size.

 ## 2. 200kb for Bootstrap/CSS

 Again, I was loading the entire Boostrap scss.
 After some research I found that I can only include parts of bootstrap that I use.
 This cut down 50kb in size.
 I was considering rewrite the entire style in tailwind, but that would take me a long time, so I decided to work with what was already here.
 Because of the size of bootstrap I don't think that I will be using it again in my projects, but I find it to be very good in terms of having a base layer on which you can build upon.

 ### Linting